Whether you live in Istanbul or Ankara, you can start a US LLC from anywhere in Turkey.

 But, most founders from Turkey start a freelance business, creative agency, SaaS product or an e-commerce business.
 In these cases, you may not have a physical presence in the US.
-So, it is recommended that you form the LLC in Delaware or Wyoming.
+So, it is recommended that you form a Delaware LLC or Wyoming LLC.

 Why these 2 states?

 - Has some of the most business-friendly laws in the country.